 If you have young ones traveling with you and had a glacier adventure on your must-do list you are in luck!
 The tour Into the Glacier is open to all ages and will take your family as the name says, into the glacier.

-Interested in more action packed tours to check out in Iceland?
+Interested in more action-packed tours to check out in Iceland?
 We have partnered with some of the best tour providers in Iceland to offer you a wide variety of tours to choose from so you can keep the adventures going!

 Spend Some Time with Icelandic Animals

 For families who have some animal lovers, you will want to make sure to schedule some time to get familiar with the animals that call Iceland home.
-Whether this is with a visit to an Icelandic farm, or an adventure packed tour in a search to find some of the animals that call Iceland home, there is an animal-friendly activity option perfect for all families.
+Whether this is with a visit to an Icelandic farm, or an adventure-packed tour in a search to find some of the animals that call Iceland home, there is an animal-friendly activity option perfect for all families.

 Visit an Icelandic Farm

 What better way to learn more about Icelandic culture than by spending some time hanging out with some cute animals in the Icelandic countryside?
-Around the country you will find family farms that open their doors to the public so that you can learn more about life on an Icelandic farm from the friendly farmers who live there.
-A unique way for your family to experience Icelandic culture, your hosts will also be full of information about the region you are visiting and likely will have some favorite local spots to share with you.
+Around the country, you will find family farms that open their doors to the public so that you can learn more about life on an Icelandic farm from the friendly farmers who live there.
+A unique way for your family to experience Icelandic culture, your hosts will also be full of information about the region you are visiting and likely will have some favourite local spots to share with you.